kenkensolver

 https://billabob.github.io/kenkensolver/kenkensolver.html

 On the left side is the grid display.
-This is not interactive yet but it displays the current state of candidates on the board.
+It displays the current puzzle, as well as the state of candidates on the board.

 On the right side is all the solver buttons & logs.
 I’ll list them off from top to bottom along with their purpose.

-Clicking “Batch mode” takes you to the batch solver, documentation below.
+Clicking “Solver” takes you back to the main solver.

 “Enter puzzle import string:”

-This is currently the only way you can import a puzzle into the solver.
-You paste in a string in Simon Tatham’s format and click “Import”.
+Here you can paste in a string in Simon Tatham’s format and click “Import” to load in that puzzle.
 These strings may be obtained from Tatham’s implementation of KenKen - generate a puzzle and click “Game > Enter Game ID…” to export it.
-Of course this is not ideal, you have to convert puzzles manually if they come from any other source.
-It’ll have to do for now until I implement a UI that lets you input puzzles.
-Tatham’s format is documented in his source code if you’re interested in manually converting puzzles.

 “Open in Sudokuwiki solver” is self-explanatory.
 Note this solver is limited to 6x6 puzzles and subtraction/division cages may not span more than 2 cells.